 Preliminary Economic Analysis on the Nyngan Scandium Project, NSW, Australia" was completed on May 20, 2015.
+The effective date of the report, as amended, is October 10, 2014.

 The PEA was prepared by the engineering firm of Larpro Pty Ltd, of Brisbane, Australia, and supported by Mining One of Melbourne, Australia and Rangott Mineral Exploration Pty Ltd of Orange, Australia, and confirms the technical and economic potential of the Nyngan Scandium Project (the "Project").
 The PEA has been independently prepared as a technical report on the form prescribed under NI 43-101 F1 and is available for public review on the Company's website at www.scandiummining.com